How to select good quality hosting for your new website

 First to start off with something important; we recommend you keep your domain name & hosting separate.

 This makes you much more flexible and gives you much more control over your website.

-There are many reasons why, and you can read more about this in our domain name e-book.
+There are many reasons why, and you can read more about this in our domain name email.
 Domain name companies will almost always try to sell you hosting, and hosting companies will try to sell you a domain name through them.